Trees – what's the problem?

 I want to protect local trees.
 What can I do?

 Think about your local area and the tree or group of trees that matter to your neighbourhood.
+If you’re based in England, you can also use our trees map to see tree cover in your area, including lone trees and street trees.
 It's better to secure protection while trees are healthy and under no threat of removal, and you can do this with a Tree Preservation Order.

 A Tree Preservation Order (TPO) is a legal tool to prevent harm being done to trees.
 It makes it a criminal offence to cut down, top, lop, uproot, wilfully damage or wilfully destroy protected trees without prior written consent from your local authority.
 It also creates a duty to replant a tree removed without consent.